Modinat-A/Modinat-A/README.md

-- 👋 Hi, I’m @Modinat-A
+- 👋 Hi, I’m Fola
 - 👀 I’m interested in Machine learning and Data science
-- 🌱 I’m currently pursuing a master's degree in artificial intelligence
+- 👩‍🎓 I’m currently pursuing a master's degree in artificial intelligence
 - 📫 How to reach me afolabianimashaun@yahoo.co.uk

 <!---